Do you know a woman who is being abused? A legal rights handbook

 - The police will tell the duty counsel lawyer what you're being charged with.

 - You'll be able to speak to the duty counsel lawyer over the phone.

-- The duty counsel lawyer can give you up to 20 minutes of free legal advice over the phone.
-This is meant to help you until you can get your own lawyer.
+- The duty counsel lawyer will give you free legal advice over the phone.
+This service is available to all Ontarians.
+You do not need to qualify financially.

 If you are charged with a crime related to partner abuse, get legal help right away.
 You can apply to get a Legal Aid certificate to hire a lawyer to represent you.
 You must qualify financially.

 Legal Aid certificate: a document that says Legal Aid Ontario has agreed to pay for a certain number of hours of a lawyer's time to work on your legal issues.
 Not all lawyers accept these certificates.
 You have to find a lawyer who agrees to work for you and agrees to accept your certificate.
 You can find a lawyer who accepts Legal Aid certificates online at www.legalaid.on.ca/en/getting/findingalawyer.asp.

 Legal Aid Ontario might also consider what serious consequences you might face if you are found guilty.
 For example, if there is a chance you will get a jail sentence, lose your job, lose custody of or access to your children, or face immigration or refugee challenges, you might be able to get a certificate.